 However, the majority of crafts fall under the Laboratores category.
 The remaining crafts involve the Oratores, the pious members of 12th century society who had a very important role: writing down history.
 Their main crafts are scribing and illustration since they composed the bibles and bestiaries we use as primary sources of information today.

 As the year goes on, members can become more immersed in different crafts, from the odd jobs like cuffing spears and dyeing cloth to making your own combat equipment such as your shield.
 Each year there's something different to be involved in, like this year we made our magnificent banner.

 In a chatty, relaxed atmosphere, usually with a film on in the background, kit sessions quickly turn into a relaxed weekly social.
-If you want any more information about the crafts we do and how, you can drop in to one of our weekly sessions in Edward Herbert Building, room J202, Tuesdays from 18:00 - 21:00 or message one of the committee members for more details.
-We'll be waiting in both the café and in J202 itself beforehand for the first few sessions.
+If you want any more information about the crafts we do and how, you can drop in to one of our weekly sessions in at G007 in G-Block, Tuesdays from 18:00 - 21:00 or message one of the committee members for more details.
+We'll be waiting at both the Union and in G007 itself beforehand for the first few sessions.
 Alternatively, find us on facebook at LSU Living History Society.